AidLite Python API Documentation

 Execute Inference invoke()

-As mentioned in the flow introduction, after setting the input data, the next step is to execute the inference process on the input data.
+As mentioned when introducing the workflow, after setting the input data, the next step is naturally to execute the inference running process on the input data.

 API | invoke |